What Are the Most Popular Types of Warehouse Shelving?

 There are many different styles, designs, and makes to choose from, so finding the best warehouse shelving can be a difficult task for a business.
 There are a few options that are considered industry standards; here are the five most popular warehouse shelving types in use today.
 Today, this shelving is used in retail as well as warehouse settings.
 Check out the most popular warehouse shelving systems below:

-Warehouse Shelving – Top 5 List:
+Warehouse Shelving – Top 5 List

 1. Steel Shelving

 Clip-style shelving uses compression clips to make shelves height-adjustable while offering a sturdy foundation for even the heaviest materials.
 Clips are considered easier to manipulate than the nut-and-bolt style, which requires tools to adjust.

 2. Rivet Shelving